 Manufacturing businesses, which have suffered from paper cartons and packaging cluttering the shop floor, now find themselves with a cleaner, tidier, safer environments as plastic containers are introduced.

 The result is a better-ordered production and warehouse area, with improved inventory control, better production flow, and more efficient processes.
 Some companies use the change to returnable packaging as a way to reassess the process of getting products to the production area.
 This can and has resulted in the elimination of "In-Between Warehousing" and the adoption of Kanban and Just In Time packaging and shipping centered around a modular system of plastic containers or totes.

 Fit for Purpose

-Returnable packaging / reuseable plastic containers can be traceable and trackable.
+Returnable packaging / reusable plastic containers can be traceable and trackable.
 They can feature label holders, label placards for easy removal of temporary adhesive labels, and the provision for electronic tagging devices.
 All reusable plastic containers can be color-coded to identify destination or contents.

 The rigidity of plastic containers helps to protect goods in transit against damage and are resistant to moisture and other contamination.
 Reusable plastic containers can have lids to offer extra protection and security.

 Especially in the food, medical and pharmaceutical industries, the introductions of reusable plastic packaging has eliminated fibrous materials such as paper cardboard and wood from production areas, leading to better hygiene and cleaner products.

 Corporate Image and Branding

 There is one final case for plastic corrugated packaging: the publicity angle.
 Plastic corrugated packaging can be manufactured in the company's color and carry its name and logo by printing or labeling its side.
 Plastic containers are simple to keep clean and can carry a corporate message as well as its product.